ikajic/ikajic.github.io/_posts/2017-04-30-unmessing-python-packages.md

 One way to deal with these kinds of issues is by using Python virtual environments.
 A virtual environment (VE) is a program that isolates a group of Python packages and keeps them separate from all other Python packages.
-Then, when a specific group of packages are needed it can be imported in a usual way by
+Then, when a group of packages is needed, the virtual environment containing that packages can be <i>activated</i> and packages can be imported as usual with `import package`.
-<i>activating</i> that particular virtual environment first and using `import
-package` as usual.
-This step happens in a terminal, so there are no changes to the Python code.
+The activation of a VE happens in a terminal, so there are no changes to the Python code.
 The nice thing about this system is that there can be many VEs, and one VE can be activated in one shell prompt while another one can be activated in a different shell prompt.
+On my computer, I have one general VE with Python 2.X installation that I use frequently, then I keep a separate one for Python 3.X installation, and sometimes I have other VEs for individual research projects.
-Also, it keeps custom installed Python packages separate from the system-wide, global Python packages needed to run the operating system.
+Also, packages installed within a VE are kept separate from system-wide, global Python packages that needed to run the operating system.
 And messing with global Python packages that are used to run the OS is exactly what it sounds like -- not a great idea.
-This can happen when `sudo pip install` is used to install Python packages (which, unfortunately, often shows up as a "solution" when googling for problems related to installing Python packages).
+This kind of mess with global packages can happen when `sudo pip install` is used to install Python packages (which, unfortunately, often shows up as a "solution" when googling for problems related to installing Python packages).
-On my computer, I have one general VE with Python 2.X installation that I use frequently, then I keep a separate one for Python 3.X installation, and sometimes I have other VEs for individual research projects.

 ### Setting up Python Virtual Environments